ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 was to bring twelve ladies and seven gentlemen with him to the assembly.
-The girls grieved over such a number of ladies, but were comforted the day before the ball by hearing, that instead of twelve he brought only six with him from London--his five sisters and a cousin.
-And when the party entered the assembly room it consisted of only five altogether--Mr. Bingley, his two sisters, the husband of the eldest, and another young man.
+The girls grieved over such a number of ladies, but were comforted the day before the ball by hearing, that instead of twelve he brought only six with him from London -- his five sisters and a cousin.
+And when the party entered the assembly room it consisted of only five altogether -- Mr. Bingley, his two sisters, the husband of the eldest, and another young man.

 Mr. Bingley was good-looking and gentlemanlike; he had a pleasant